Matthew Whitaker: Early life, education, and college football career

 Matthew George Whitaker was born in Des Moines, Iowa, on October 29, 1969.
 He graduated from Ankeny High School, where he was a football star.
 He was inducted into the Iowa High School Football Hall of Fame in 2009.
-Whitaker attended the University of Iowa, receiving a bachelor's degree in communications in 1991 and Master of Business Administration and Juris Doctor degrees in 1995.
+Whitaker attended the University of Iowa, receiving a bachelor's degree in communications in 1991 and Master of Business Administration and Juris Doctor degrees from the Tippie College of Business & the University of Iowa College of Law in 1995.

-As an undergraduate between 1990 and 1992, Whitaker was the backup tight end for the University of Iowa Hawkeyes football team under coach Hayden Fry, including the 1991 Rose Bowl the Hawkeyes lost to the Washington Huskies.
+As an undergraduate between 1990 and 1992, Whitaker was the backup tight end for the University of Iowa Hawkeyes football team under coach Hayden Fry, including the 1991 Rose Bowl, a Hawkeyes loss to the Washington Huskies.
 Whitaker played in 33 games, including two bowl games, and made 21 receptions for a total of 203 yards, scoring two touchdowns.
 In 1993, he received the Big Ten Medal of Honor for proficiency in scholarship and athletics awarded each year to one male and one female student-athlete at each Big Ten Conference school.
 Whitaker graduated from college in three-and-a-half years, and played his last season of football while attending law school.

-Throughout his career, Whitaker had stated that he was an Academic All-American in college.
-A December 2018 investigation by The Wall Street Journal found that he was not.
-He was sponsor GTE's 1992 GTE District VII Academic All-District selection; an Iowa football guide erroneously referred to the honor as GTE District VII Academic All-American.
-A spokeswoman for College Sports Information Directors of America (CoSIDA) said CoSIDA was less formally organized in the 1990s and "We know that people over time use terms interchangeably and innocently."
+He was GTE's 1992 GTE District VII Academic All-District selection.

 Career

-After graduating from law school, Whitaker lived in Minneapolis, Minnesota from 1995 to 2001, before moving back to Iowa.
+After graduating from law school, Whitaker lived in Minneapolis, Minnesota, from 1995 to 2001, before moving back to Iowa.

 Private practice and business and political activities (1995–2004)

 Whitaker worked for a number of regional law firms, including Briggs & Morgan (Minneapolis) and Finley Alt Smith (Des Moines), and he was corporate counsel for national grocery store chain SuperValu in Minneapolis.
 He also owned or co-owned a trailer manufacturing company from 2002 to 2005 and a day-care center from 2003 to 2015.
 In 2003, Whitaker and a partner co-founded Buy the Yard Concrete, based at Whitaker's home in Urbandale, Iowa.
-In 2005, the company and Whitaker were sued in Nevada for $12,000 in unpaid rental fees for supplies and equipment related to a concrete project in Las Vegas.
-The lawsuit was settled out of court.

 Whitaker ran as a Republican for Treasurer of Iowa in 2002, losing to incumbent Democrat Michael Fitzgerald by 55% to 43%.